drspangle/infidel-sensor/firmware/README.md

 ## Calibrate the Analog Output

 Connect a Multimeter to GND and OUT.
+The Analog Output depend on the VCC Voltage, so make the Calibration when the Sensor is connected to the Printerboard and not to the unstable USB Port.

 * Set with the command "7" the PWM to LOW, meassure the Voltage on Analog OUT and note it (like 1,344 V)
 * Set with the command "8" the PWM to HIGH, meassure the Voltage on Analog OUT and note it (like 2,017 V)

-Set with the command "4" the table Value for Index 9 (Calibration Values for DAC) IDX 9 then LOW Volate and the HIGH Voltage --> like: 9,1344,2017
+Set with the command "4" the table Value for Index 9 (Calibration Values for DAC) IDX 9 then LOW Voltage and the HIGH Voltage --> like: 9,1344,2017

 Check the table with command "3".
-The Values are stored en the EEPROM for the next Start
+The Values are stored in the EEPROM for the next Start

 ## Fault Pin